John Muir Trail Day 16

 Shortly after the trail junction to the ranger station the trail started uphill.
 There was a creek to the right of the trail so I went down and filled my water.
 The next mile was a pretty steep grade and then leveled off at Timberline Lake.
 The lake was in a tight canyon between steep granite mountains.
 There were a few campsites but they looked like they were recently closed permanently.

 The next mile was about as steep as the prior one and quickly broke through the treeline.
-After cresting a hill I could see Guitar Lake below me which surprised me a bit because I didn’t expect to be above it from the south where I came in.
+After cresting a hill I could see Guitar Lake below me which surprised me a bit because I didn’t expect to be above it from the north where I came in.
 I climbed down the granite towards the lake and crossed a small stream that came out of the mountains from the east.
 I thought that the lake would be the only source of water so this was good news because I’d heard that the lake water was tainted from people not using WAG bags in the area if you know what I mean.

 After crossing the stream I climbed up the rock formation to the east of the lake knowing that this is where I needed to find my campsite.
 It was noon so I beat most of the people there giving me my choice of campsites.
 None of them looked really good for my three man tent but I found one with a nice view of the lake that would work.
 The wind was blowing with some sudden gusts so setting up my tent was a bit of a challenge.
 It fell a couple of times before I was able to secure it enough with several large rocks on the guy lines.

-As soon as I got my tent to stay up I noticed some people walking up to some sites near me to the south.
+As soon as I got my tent to stay up I noticed some people walking up to some sites near me to the north.
 I recognized them as Dave, Ken and Krista from Rae Lakes.
 We ended up having lunch together again.
 Dave and Ken had hiked to Whitney several times before so it was nice having someone point out the trail to Mt Whitney above us because it wasn’t clear at all.
 There was a mountain that blocked the top of Whitney.

 Later in the afternoon after tending to some chores around my tent I noticed some more people had set up camp on the other side of my Rae Lakes friends.
 I recognized Rob who I last left at Woods Creek Bridge so I walked over.
 He had already set up his tent a little ways further where a small group of women were hanging out.
 I recognized Ashley so I walked over to say hi.
 When I arrived I recognized Brooke who I met on Mather Pass and was introduced to Lexi who I was meeting for the first time.
 At first I thought that Lexi saw the creepy stalker side of me since she seemed somewhat standoffish but after talking with the group for a while I realized she was just freaked out about hiking Mt Whitney.